-- generates, explores and considers options and makes decisions about ways of seeing systems and situations, and considers different ways of applying and integrating scientific knowledge to solve theoretical, applied or real life problems, specifically through research and the production of a research project; - 2. demonstrates an advanced understanding of key aspects of specified scientific systems and situations; - demonstrates an advanced understanding of specified bodies of content and their interconnectedness in chosen discipline/s; - 4. demonstrates an advanced understanding of the boundaries, inter-connections, value and knowledge creation systems of the chosen discipline/s within the sciences; - reflects on possible implications for self and system of different ways of seeing and intervening in systems and situations; - 6. demonstrates an ability to reflect with self and others, critical of own and other peoples' thoughts and actions, and capable of self-organisation and working in groups in the face of continual challenge from the environment; - 7. demonstrates consciousness of, and engagement with, own learning and learning strategies, and awareness of the nature of knowledge and how new knowledge can be acquired; - 8. demonstrates an ability to reflect on the importance of scientific paradigms and methods in understanding scientific concepts and their changing nature; - 9. demonstrates an ability to conduct her/his self as independent candidate and practitioner.
+- 1. generates, explores and considers options and makes decisions about ways of seeing systems and situations, and considers different ways of applying and integrating scientific knowledge to solve theoretical, applied or real life problems, specifically through research and the production of a research project; - 2. demonstrates an advanced understanding of key aspects of specified scientific systems and situations; - 3. demonstrates an advanced understanding of specified bodies of content and their interconnectedness in chosen discipline/s; - 4. demonstrates an advanced understanding of the boundaries, inter-connections, value and knowledge creation systems of the chosen discipline/s within the sciences; - 5. reflects on possible implications for self and system of different ways of seeing and intervening in systems and situations; - 6. demonstrates an ability to reflect with self and others, critical of own and other peoples' thoughts and actions, and capable of self-organisation and working in groups in the face of continual challenge from the environment: - 7. demonstrates consciousness of, and engagement with, own learning and learning strategies, and awareness of the nature of knowledge and how new knowledge can be acquired; - 8. demonstrates an ability to reflect on the importance of scientific paradigms and methods in understanding scientific concepts and their changing nature; - 9. demonstrates an ability to conduct her/his self as independent candidate and practitioner.

-4.3 Degree of Master
+Degree of Master 4.3

-4.3.1 Master of Science
+Master of Science 4.3.1

-Qualification Title Master of Science
+Master of Science Qualification Title

-Qualification Abbreviation MSc

-Minimum Period of Study 1 year

-NQF Exit Level Level 9
+Qualification Abbreviation MSc Minimum Period of Study 1 year NQF Exit Level Level 9

 NQF Credits Total minimum 180